morassman/atom-commander/README.md

 This is not meant to replace the tree view nor to be a full featured file manager.
 More features will be added in time, but the primary focus is to provide a way to browse the file system in a way that's familiar to many people.

+After installing Atom Commander, press `F9` or choose `Atom Commander: Toggle` from the Command Palette to open the panel.

 ![Screenshot](https://github.com/morassman/atom-commander/blob/master/resources/panel.png?raw=true)

 ## Buttons